-- The Empowering Parents program provides funding to Idaho families and their students to purchase education resources and services such as computers, tutoring and instructional materials to help mitigate the effects of learning loss by providing resources that parents can use to help their students at home. - The goal of the program is to provide additional resources for accelerating student learning.
+- The Empowering Parents program provides grants to Idaho families and their students to purchase education resources and services such as computers, tutoring and instructional materials to help mitigate the effects of learning loss by providing resources that parents can use to help their students at home. - The goal of the program is to provide additional resources for accelerating student learning.
 An evaluation of student achievement has provided evidence of the unfinished learning students experienced during the pandemic.
-Program funds will also be used to conduct an evidence-based evaluation of the program. - The total dollar amount for this program is approximately \$51.2M.
-This includes \$1.2M for administrative and evaluation costs as well as individual family awards. - Performance indicators include number of applicants, and awards, average amount of award per eligible family, percent increase in, public student achievement/proficiency on ISAT and IRI and percent growth on IRI from Fall to Spring administration.
+Program funds will also be used to conduct an evidence-based evaluation of the program. - The total SFY 2023 dollar amount for this program was \$51,035,000.
+This includes \$1.485M for a program contractor, \$100K for 1 FTE program coordinator, and \$50K evaluation costs with the remaining balance for individual grant awards. - Performance indicators include number of applicants, and awards, average amount of award per eligible family, percent increase in, public student achievement/proficiency on ISAT and IRI and percent growth on IRI from Fall to Spring administration. - Outcomes achieved through June 30, 2023: - number of applicants 37,544 applications received, and 27,093 applications were funded. - o number of awards 49,429 students awarded. - o average amount of award per eligible family each award is \$1,000. - percent increase in, public student achievement/proficiency on ISAT and IRI FY23 ISAT and IRI information not available - percent growth on IRI from Fall to Spring administration FY23 IRI information not available - Independent program evaluation to commence on or before June 30, 2024.